avalentino/bpack/docs/userguide.rst

-The field *offset* is specified as a not-negative integer in *baseunits* (see the `Bit vs byte structures`_ section), and it represent the amount of *baseunits* for the beginning pf the record to the beginning of the field.
+The field *offset* is specified as a not-negative integer in *baseunits* (see the `Bit vs byte structures`_ section), and it represent the amount of *baseunits* from the beginning of the record to the beginning of the field.

 It is a fundamental information and it can be specified by means of the :func:`bpack.descriptors.field` factory function.